Home » Recipes » Birthday Cake Marshmallow Recipe

 Birthday Cake Marshmallow Recipe Tips & Tricks

-If you want to coat one side of your marshmallow slab in sprinkles, do it before you remove your slab from the metal tin.
+Add sprinkles, then remove.
+If you want to coat one side of the marshmallow slab in sprinkles, do it before you remove your slab from the metal tin.
 It’s much easier (and less messy!) to pour the sprinkles on top of the marshmallow mixture while it’s still in the tin.
 The top of the slab will also be the stickiest, since it hasn’t been coated in oil.

-You can cut your marshmallow slab in any way you’d like.
-Six rows of six works well if you want to make 36 average-sized marshmallows.
-Or, you can cut four rows of four 16 large (brownie-sized!) marshmallows, as I’ve done here.
-Alternately, you can use a well-oiled metal biscuit cutter to cut the slab into fun shapes.
-Hearts or stars would both be especially cute.
+Cut creatively.
+You can cut your marshmallow slab any way you’d like.
+Six rows of six works well for 36 average-sized marshmallows.
+Or, you can cut four rows of four 16 large (brownie-sized!) marshmallows.
+Alternately, you can use a well-oiled metal biscuit cutter to cut the slab into shapes—see my strawberry heart marshmallows for an example.

 Hand holding a homemade marshmallow with a birthday candle on the top